stemoutreach/CodeCreateLab/Guides/06-PicoBot-Basic-Maze-Guide.md

 ---

-# Ideas to improve maze solving (student-friendly upgrades)
+# Ideas to improve maze solving

 Below are **incremental upgrades** (start simple, then level up).